Drug courts in the United States: Criticism and controversies

 In recent years, drug courts and drug court research have become the subject of significant criticism.
 Academic research questions both the constitutionality of drug courts and the potential denial or limitation of defendants' rights caused by the drug court model.
 Others, such as former drug court Judge Morris Hoffman, have theorized that drug courts "cause net widening due to the increased willingness by police to arrest offenders should they receive treatment versus jail time and an increased willingness by offenders to try drugs when facing less serious legal consequences."

 Similarly, while the majority of drug court research supports the concepts of reduced recidivism rates and cost savings, the methodologies of these studies have come under fire.
 The opportunity costs associated with wraparound services—rehabs, transitional living facilities, etc.—which may promote reductions in recidivism rates are rarely included in cost analyses of drug courts, nor are the externalities associated with crimes committed by offenders who are free through drug court dockets, versus incarcerated under the traditional model.
 A preliminary study conducted by the Brookings Institution called "A Bayesian Meta-Analysis of Drug Court Cost-Effectiveness", which analyzed 86 existing drug court studies, concluded that drug courts are probably cost-positive, not cost-negative.
-Other works, including a 2007 white paper released by Yale Law School Fellow and titled "Drug Court Fraud", concluded that selection bias invalidated many of the studies suggesting drug courts reduce recidivism rates.
+Other works, including a 2007 white paper and a 2025 study in the American Journal of Sociology concluded that selection bias invalidated many of the studies suggesting drug courts reduce recidivism rates.
 The Justice Policy Institute and Drug Policy Alliance released papers in 2011 which were harshly critical of the drug court model.

 Several recent drug court scandals made national news, including that of 17-year-old Lindsey Dills, who was sentenced to 14 months in jail and 5.5 years of probation for two forged checks of $20 and $40.
 In another controversial case, Judge Richard Baumgartner, an ex-addict and Knox County, Tennessee's Drug Court Judge, pleaded guilty to criminal misconduct for hearing cases while using drugs, purchasing drugs from defendants in his courtroom, and having sex in his chambers with defendants.
 In St. Clair County, Illinois, Drug Court Judge Joseph Christ died of a drug overdose.
 Christ and another judge purchased their drugs from a drug court probation officer.
 Christ also released a defendant who was one of his alleged drug dealers.